pillarjs/cookies/README.md

 })
 ```

-## TODO

-* Look for existing outbound cookies to prevent duplicates

 Copyright
 ---------

-Copyright (c) 2011 Jed Schmidt.
+Copyright (c) 2012 Jed Schmidt.
 See LICENSE.txt for details.

 Send any questions or comments [here](http://twitter.com/jedschmidt).